notnavindu/neoplay/README.md

 2. Must be themed for developers (Based on [Neofetch](https://github.com/dylanaraps/neofetch) and [VSCode](https://code.visualstudio.com/))
 3. Must look cool

+Disclaimer: This project is very new and if you stumble upon any bugs, please to create an issue for it. :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Tech Stack